CatsMiaow/nestjs-project-performance/README.md

 # 1. node_modules
 npm ci
 # 2-1.
 Generate schema from existing database
-npx prisma introspect
+npx prisma db pull
 # Convert snake_case to PascalCase, camelCase in the generated schema
-npx prisma-schema-transformer ./prisma/schema.prisma
+npx @paljs/cli schema camel-case
 # 2-2.
 Write a model and generate it in the database
 npx prisma migrate dev --preview-feature
 # 3. Apply schema model to @prisma/client